Fertilizer: Mechanism

+Although calcium uptake by plant roots has long-time been considered as luxury consumption, it is now considered as an essential element for its various roles in the maintenance of the integrity of plant cell walls and cell membranes.
+Liming has also a decisive and positive influence on crop yields by couteracting soil acidification, a side-effect of plant growth and nutrient export by crops, improving soil structure, and thus soil aeration, and increasing soil biological activity, thereby soil fertility, in particular through increased nitrification.

 The nutrients required for healthy plant life are classified according to the elements, but the elements are not used as fertilizers.
 Instead, compounds containing these elements are the basis of fertilizers.
-The macro-nutrients are consumed in larger quantities and are present in plant tissue in quantities from 0.15% to 6.0% on a dry matter (DM) (0% moisture) basis.
+Macro-nutrients are present in plant tissue in quantities from 0.15% to 6.0% on a dry matter (DM) (0% moisture) basis but they are sometimes consumed in larger quantities than required (luxury consumption), in particular when fertilizers are used in excess of plant requirements (overfertilization).
 Plants are made up of four main elements: hydrogen, oxygen, carbon, and nitrogen.
 Carbon, hydrogen, and oxygen are widely available respectively in carbon dioxide and in water.
 Although nitrogen makes up most of the atmosphere, it is in a form that is unavailable to plants.
 Nitrogen is the most important fertilizer since nitrogen is present in proteins (amide bonds between amino acids), DNA (puric and pyrimidic bases), and other components (e.g., tetrapyrrolic heme in chlorophyll).
-To be nutritious to plants, nitrogen must be made available in a "fixed" form.
-Only some bacteria and their host plants (notably legumes) can fix atmospheric nitrogen (N2) by converting it to ammonia (NH3).
+It is common tenet that nitrogen is absent from the parent rock and thus cannot be obtained from mineral weathering, although recent studies point to the equal importance of the atmosphere and bedrock as nitrogen sources.
+Nitrogen is made available to plants through weathering of nitrogen-containing parent rocks and nitrogen fixation.
+Only some free-living (e.g. Clostridium) and symbiotic bacteria living in root systems of host plants (notably legumes) can fix atmospheric nitrogen (N2) by converting it to ammonia (NH3) and amino acids which are available to plants.
 Phosphate (PO4(3-)) is required for the production of DNA (genetic code) and ATP, the main energy carrier in cells, as well as certain lipids (phospholipids, the main components of the lipidic double layer of the cell membranes).